 The Federal Government committed to a North West City Deal last year and asked our community to develop a plan for what it might look like.

-Through unprecedented collaboration, 13 Councils represented by the Northern Councils Alliance, LeadWest, La Trobe and Victoria Universities, WoMEDA and NORTH Link have come up with a 20-year proposal for investment.
+Through unprecedented collaboration, 13 Councils represented by the NCA, LeadWest, La Trobe University and Victoria University, WoMEDA and NORTH Link have come up with a 20-year proposal for investment.

-Connecting precincts and metropolitan activity centres (Broadmeadows, Beveridge, Epping, and La Trobe National Employment and Innovation Cluster) through improvements to public transport and important road upgrades.
+connecting our precincts and metropolitan activity centres (Broadmeadows, Beveridge, Epping, and La Trobe National Employment and Innovation Cluster) through improvements to public transport and important road upgrades

-Further developing Epping and the proposed food manufacturing, distribution and research hub, creating more than 30,000 jobs in the next ten years
+further developing Epping and the proposed food manufacturing, distribution and research hub, creating more than 30,000 jobs in the next 10 years

-Making available high frequency bus services and the extension of Tram 86 (Plenty Road) for easier access to the La Trobe National Employment and Innovation Cluster, which is home to major universities, health and medical precincts .
+making available high frequency bus services and the extension of Tram 86 (Plenty Road) for easier access to the La Trobe National Employment and Innovation Cluster, which is home to major universities, and health and medical precincts.